-How does the Government's proposed new Auto Enrolment Retirement Savings Scheme compare to existing Pension Schemes?
+How does the Government's Auto-enrolment Retirement Savings System compare to existing Company Pension Plans?

-The Government plans to launch a new Auto Enrolment (AE) Retirement Savings Scheme at the end of 2023.
-Any worker who meets the eligibility criteria and isn't currently benefitting from a workplace pension scheme will automatically be included in the proposed new AE scheme.
-The final design of the AE scheme has not been fully decided but the Government has published the high-level design principles.
+The Government's Auto Enrolment (AE) Retirement Savings System will launch on 1 January 2026.
+Any worker who meets the eligibility criteria and isn't currently benefiting from a company pension plan will automatically be included in the new AE system.